 This was the scenographic entrance to Gian Giacomo Poldi Pezzoli’s apartment.
-The eight monumental allegorical statues in the niches are by a Milanese artist of the 18th century.
+The eight monumental allegorical statues in the niches are by a 18th century Milanese artist .
 The elegant neo-Baroque fountain was designed by Giuseppe Bertini.
-The original stucco decoration and the painted glass skylight by Giuseppe Bertini were unfortunately destroyed during the bombings of 1943.
+The original stucco decoration and the painted glass ceiling by Giuseppe Bertini were destroyed by 1943 bombings.

 THE GOLDEN ROOM

 This room, in Renaissance style, was designed to display the best works of the collection.
-Gian Giacomo Poldi Pezzoli never saw it completed, and Giuseppe Bertini continued the decoration after his death.
+Gian Giacomo Poldi Pezzoli died before it was completed, and Giuseppe Bertini continued the decoration after his death.
 It is called Golden Room because it had a gilded wood ceiling.
 The walls were partially frescoed by Giuseppe Bertini and partially covered by damasks, all destroyed in 1943.